Scarabaeus1033/NEXAH-CODEX/SYSTEM X: 🪲 NEXAH-GRAND-CODEX-URF/CODEX_ORIGIO/README.md

 # 🜃 Codex Origio · Resonance Periodic System & Matter Condensation

 **Origin is not water – origin is storage.**
-In `Codex_Origio`, resonances condense into structure, crystal, metal, mycelium, and consciousness.
+In `Codex_Origio`, resonances condense into structure, crystal, metal, mycelium, agent, and consciousness.

-This is the foundational module of the NEXAH-GRAND-CODEX – a structured cartography of the transition from field to matter.
+This is the foundational module of the NEXAH-GRAND-CODEX – a structured cartography of the transition from field to matter, and from symbolic potential to condensed presence.

 *Note: This module is currently written in German to preserve the symbolic precision and linguistic depth of its terminology.*